d-ries/linux-essentials/12_managingdrivesandfilesystems/01_course.md

 /dev/disk/by-uuid/0b189ed9-2d70-4955-9e36-66ad45dbbee7 /boot ext4 defaults 0 1
 /dev/sdb1 /mnt/test ext4 defaults 0 2
 ```
 In this example /dev/sdb1 gets mounted to the folder /mnt/test with ext4 as its file system.
-The defaults means it gets mounted with default options (rw, auto, …).
+The word defaults mean it gets mounted with default options (rw, auto, …).
 The two numbers at the end stand for: 0 tells the system it does not need to make backup files of this file system with the help of the dump command.
 This command is barely used nowadays because of crashes, but the number field is still available.
 The 2 at the end indicates the order the system is checked at boot.
 This value is 1 for the root file system and 2 for others.
 If you do not want to check at boot time set this field to 0.
 Now this entry is added to the /etc/fstab file, the drive will mount next time your system boots.

 ## adding a disk with multiple partitions
 We’ll now begin again with our drive and try to create multiple partitions.
 The partitions we want are: